widmogrod/zf2-rest-api-documentator/README.md

 ## Introduction

-This module allow to create quick documentation of your REST API Main features that I want to implement:
+This module allow to create quick documentation of your REST API.

+Main features that I want to implement:

 - Generate REST API documentation
 - Unlimited number of documented APIs
 - Posibility to test & play with API from docs page